noahcao/Pixel2Mesh/README.md

 Difference between the two versions of dataset is worth some explanation:

 - `data_tf` has images of 137x137 resolution and four channels (RGB + alpha), 175,132 samples for training and 43,783 for evaluation.
 - `data` has RGB images of 224x224 resolution with background set all white.
-It divides xxx for training and xxx for evaluation.
+It contains altogether 1,050,240 for training and evaluation.

 We trained model with both datasets and evaluated on both benchmarks.
 To save time and align our results with the official paper/implementation, we use `data_tf` by default.